ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/TAs guide.md

   - eg. Feedback on 1 LAB/week (TBC)

 - Support students (breakout rooms, Slack...)
-  - eg. if there are questions unanswered on the slack channel for questions (not just TA, also LT and other students)
+  - eg. if there are questions unanswered on the Slack channel for questions (not just TA, also LT and other students)

 - Activities